What Is ABA Therapy? How Can ABA Help My Child?

 What is ABA therapy, and how does it benefit children with Autism Spectrum Disorder (ASD)?

 ABA therapy, or Applied Behavior Analysis, is an evidence-based approach focusing on improving socially significant behaviors in individuals.
-It benefits children with ASD by addressing communication skills, social interactions, reducing challenging behaviors, and promoting overall development.
+It benefits children with ASD by addressing communication skills, and social interactions, reducing challenging behaviors, and promoting overall development.

 What are the key principles of ABA therapy?